 Patiently, she waited for him to speak.
 Ben knew that she probably would have waited all night, if he’d allowed her to.
 “I’m just a little drunk,” he finally said, smiling as best he could.
 “Must be the altitude, I can’t seem to hold it together very well.”

-From her expression, he could tell that she didn’t believe him, but for some reason she decided to let it go, at least for the moment.
+From her expression, he could tell that she didn’t believe him.
+For some reason, she decided to let it go, at least for the moment.
 Tousling his hair, she said, “You’re a great actor, Ben.
-Maybe too good for your own good.”
+Maybe too much for your own good.”
 She pulled the door open to exit but then hesitated, turning back to him.
 “Just be careful with this,” she spoke softly.
 “Travis seems like an interesting guy and all… but don’t make a mistake you can’t take back.
-If this is what I think it is, then you’re going to wake up with serious regrets tomorrow.
-Better prepare yourself for that.”
+If this is what I think it is, you’re bound to wake up with some serious regrets tomorrow.”

-She was neither blind nor dumb, and Ben had been a fool to think otherwise.
-Getting to his feet, he took her by the arms and stared down hard at her.
+She was neither blind nor dumb.
+Ben had been a fool to think otherwise.
+Getting to his feet, he took his sister by the arms and stared down hard at her.
 A wordless communication passed between them like mental telepathy, sending chills up his spine.
 She knew.
 Maybe she’d always known.
 “I’ll see you back at the table,” she said, slithering out from his grip.

 As she walked down the hallway, Travis appeared from the other end.
 Audra said hello but gave him a wide berth to pass, as if avoiding any possibility of touch.
 Travis appeared unaffected by her rudeness and smiled at Ben before shutting himself inside the bathroom.
 Rather than return to the table, Ben stood rooted where he was.
 Audra’s words lingered in his thoughts: “Don’t make a mistake you can’t take back…” The toilet flushed.
 The faucet turned on, then off.
 When Travis pulled the door open and smiled at Ben again, Ben pushed him back inside the tiny room and kicked the door shut.